NG-ZORRO/ng-zorro-antd/components/tooltip/doc/index.en-US.md

 | `hide` | Hide |
 | `updatePosition` | Update position |

+## Exclude body element's scroll event need to refresh the position of CDK

+In the usage of toolip(including popconfirm、popover), body element's scroll event will update the position of tooltip.
+It will never update the position of tooltip if the scroll event is happend in a custom element.
+You can add `cdkScrollable` directive to achieve the goal.
+Take notice that you need to import relative package `import {ScrollingModule} from '@angular/cdk/scrolling';`, for more information you can visit [scrolling/api](https://material.angular.io/cdk/scrolling/api).

 ## Note

 Please ensure that the node of `[nz-tooltip]` accepts `onMouseEnter`, `onMouseLeave`, `onFocus`, `onClick` events.